The Global State of CPS Security 2024: Business Impact of Disruptions

 This means supporting an industry-leading 450+ protocols to virtually guarantee that our products are compatible with even the most obscure OT, IoT, and other XIoT assets.
 It also means acknowledging that just as no two airports or airlines are identical, neither are their industrial environments — and, thus, neither are the paths they’ll need to take to gain visibility into those environments.
 Claroty offers five collection methods that our aviation (and all) customers can combine to create the comprehensive, single-source-of-truth XIoT asset inventory they need as the foundation to protect their most critical operations while adhering to TSA’s and other cybersecurity requirements.

 By offering highly controlled yet frictionless access to critical systems: Remote access is essential to operational continuity across sectors — but unlike their IT counterparts, the OT, industrial, and other mission-critical environments on which the aviation sector relies are not suitable for being remotely accessed via standard solutions.
-Claroty Secure Remote Access (SRA) was purpose-built for the unique security and operational requirements of these environments, equipping airlines and airports to easily comply with TSA’s new cybersecurity requirements for access control with respect to both onsite and remote, as well as both internal and third-party, users.
+Claroty xDome Secure Access was purpose-built for the unique security and operational requirements of these environments, equipping airlines and airports to easily comply with TSA’s new cybersecurity requirements for access control with respect to both onsite and remote, as well as both internal and third-party, users.

 By creating & enabling enforcement of network segmentation policies: The unmatched visibility Claroty provides into XIoT assets and their communications enables us to recommend fine-grained network segmentation policies that our aviation customers can automatically enforce via their existing firewalls and network access control (NAC) solutions.
 As a result, TSA-regulated entities can easily fulfill this requirement without the added risks and burdens of the manual, error-prone processes typically inherent to network segmentation projects.